Penny Smith: GMTV

 On 19 April 1993, Smith began her career on GMTV as the show's main newsreader, as well as becoming the main presenter of the Reuters News Hour alongside Anne Davies, Matthew Lorenzo and Ross Kelly.
-In 1998, John Stapleton joined GMTV and then joined Penny as her co-presenter of the Reuters News Hour.
+In 1998, John Stapleton joined GMTV and then joined Smith as her co-presenter of the Reuters News Hour.
 In 2000, GMTV rebranded all of their programmes.
 With the loss of Matt Lorenzo and Ross Kelly, Smith and John Stapleton became the main presenters of the GMTV Newshour, as well as becoming the main newsreaders and relief presenters for GMTV Today.